pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/signatures.md

 * 0xffffffff: The Infinite Future

 All other values are interpreted as seconds since midnight, 1st Jan 1970.
+If no Subject Validity Period packet is included, then the validity period begins at the creation date of the signature.

 The Signature Expiration Time and Key Expiration Time subpackets should both be deprecated.
 However, for a transitional period, it is RECOMMENDED to include both the old and new validity systems.
-A receiving implementation SHOULD ignore the deprecated subpackets in favour of the Subject Validity Period subpacket, if one exists.
+A receiving implementation SHOULD ignore the deprecated subpacket types and use the Valid Until field of the Subject Validity Period subpacket instead, if one exists.
-In such a scenario, the deprecated expiration time subpacket SHOULD be marked critical, and the Subject Validity Period subpacket MUST NOT be critical.
+In such a scenario, the deprecated subpacket SHOULD be marked critical, and the Subject Validity Period subpacket MUST NOT be critical.
 If only a Subject Validity Period subpacket is included, then it SHOULD be marked critical.